What is MBA accreditation, and why is it important?

-Although MBA rankings can also give us an idea of the quality of a school or program, MBA accreditation is a seal of approval from an external organization.
-Each one has its own criteria and set of standards, so achieving accreditation from multiple organizations can be valuable for a university.
-Prof. Dr. Mariëlle Heijltjes, Executive Director of UMIO Maastricht University, certainly believes this is the case.
+Although MBA rankings can give us an idea of the quality of a school or program, an MBA accreditation is a seal of approval from an external organization.
+Each accrediting body has its own criteria and set of standards, so achieving accreditation from multiple organizations can be extremely valuable for universities.

-“The relevance of these accreditations for a program is that they give you an objective measure of quality….by having all these accreditations combined, I think we have a very fair outside assessment that we deliver the highest quality for a student enrolling in the program,” she says in a video uploaded to MBATUBE.com.
+“The relevance of these accreditations for a program is that they give you an objective measure of quality,” she explains.
+“By having all these accreditations combined, I think we have a very fair outside assessment that we deliver the highest quality for a student enrolling in the program.”
 (01:19)

-Her colleague, Dr. Boris Blumberg, MBA Captain at UMIO Maastricht University, went on to explain the benefits of accreditation for students: “The accreditation value for students is that they receive high-quality research and education, and also a world-recognized diploma.”
+Dr. Boris Blumberg, MBA Captain at UMIO Maastricht University, goes on to explain the benefits of accreditation for students: “The accreditation value for students is that they receive high-quality research and education, and also a world-recognized diploma.”
 (01:48)

 What is triple-crown accreditation?

-You may have noticed that certain business schools state that they hold triple accreditation or triple-crown accreditation.
+You may have noticed that some business schools hold triple accreditation or triple-crown accreditation.
 This means that their school or MBA programs have been accredited by the three largest and most influential accrediting bodies.

-These three organizations award accreditation to universities, schools, and MBAs all over the world, but do so depending on different criteria (you can read more about those criteria here).
-Let’s look at the three main accreditation bodies in a little more detail:
+These three organizations award accreditation to universities, schools, and MBAs all over the world, but do so depending on different criteria.
+Let’s look at the three main accrediting bodies in a little more detail.

 Advance Collegiate Schools of Business (AACSB)

 The Advance Collegiate Schools of Business (AACSB) is based in the USA.
-AACSB awards accreditation to universities based on the quality of their business and accounting programs.
-It is important to note that the AACSB is the only body that awards university-wide accreditation, rather than accrediting business schools or their portfolio of MBA programs.
+The AACSB awards accreditation to universities based on the quality of their business and accounting programs.
+It is important to note that the AACSB is the only body that awards university-wide accreditation, rather than accrediting business schools or MBA programs.